AgnitumuS/ubjs/tutorials/reverse_proxy_nginx.md

 sysctl -p /etc/sysctl.d/60-tcp-hiload.conf
 ```

-This allow to create ~1500 connections per second instead of default 470 and total
+This allows to create ~1500 connections per second instead of default 470 and total
 concurrent browser sessions up to 10000.

 Explanation: